Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 .. note:: A Result Object is just a dictionary (print it to verify for yourself!)

+The results objects:

+* Automatically reduce epoch metrics.
+* Can log at each step or epoch.
+* Can log to a visual logger, progress bar, or both.
+* Detaches everything except the loss.
+* Handle syncing across GPUs.
+* Handle writing predictions across GPUs.

-Read more about reult objects and :ref:`loggers`.
+Read more about result objects and :ref:`loggers`.

 Callbacks